 Delete Command Will Not Help

 Data deleted using the Windows delete option is not data deleted in real.
 Neither does the DOS nor Powershell “Delete” command, or “Erase” command can remove data from your hard disk.
 Windows maintains a log file (file system) to know where it stored a particular file.
 This file was called FAT in MS-DOS, FAT32 up till Windows XP and from XP onwards, it is called NTFS.
 Whatever operating system you use, it uses a filing system – that allows it to check out where a particular file is stored – when you initiate an open or write operation.
 The same file is consulted before storing a new file or when the material is added to an existing file.
 When you initiate a write or save operation, Windows checks the file system for free space (kind of – what is the address of next available free sector on what track of which disk)!

 When you delete a file, Windows or any other operating system simply removes the entry from the file system – making that address free for writing another set of data.
 Until and unless the operating system writes any data over that space, previous data is there and can be easily undeleted using special forensic tools.
 So then, how should we dispose of or sell computers – new or old – that we no longer need.

 How To Dispose Of Computers?
 Spoil The Hard Disk

 You sure can shred the files using some software.
 Anti Tracks, CCleaner and Comodo System Cleaner are some programs that shred files one at a time.
 You can use them to shred particular files.
-KillDisk and DP Wiper are disk wipers in the sense that they shred all the files on a hard disk in one or more pass.
+KillDisk and DP Wiper are disk wipers in the sense that they shred all the files on a hard disk in one or more passes.
 The major difference is that you need not to select each file separately.